argoproj/argo-cd/docs/user-guide/tracking_strategies.md

 live state against the resource manifests defined at the tip of the specified branch or the resolved commit of the symbolic reference.

-To redeploy an app,  makes a changes to your manifests, commit/push to the branch/symbolic reference.
-They will then detected by Argo CD.
+To redeploy an app, make a change to (at least) one of your manifests, commit and push to the tracked branch/symbolic reference.
+The change will then be detected by Argo CD.

 ### Tag Tracking